Weighted multiplier ideals of reduced divisors: Introduction

 Weighted multiplier ideals can be computed using a log-resolution of singularities (see \propositionref{def}).
 Unlike $I_0(D)$, they are usually not defined as pushforwards of line bundles.
 The lowest non-trivial weight is $l=0$.
 For this value, the weighted multiplier ideal is the ideal of the divisor $D$: The next weight is $l=1$, and the 1-st weighted multiplier ideal also admits an interpretation.

 \begin{intro-theorem} Let $X$ be a smooth variety and $D$ a reduced divisor.
 Then the adjoint ideal of $D$. \end{intro-theorem}

 The adjoint ideal is a measure of rationality of a singularity.
 More precisely, $\adj(D)= \OX$ if and only if $D$ is normal and has at most rational singularities \cite{lazarsfeld2}*{Proposition 9.3.48}.
-This ideal has been used in birational geometry, for instance, to study singularities of theta divisors \cite{einlazarsfeld97}. \theoremref{thmadjoint} gives the adjoint ideal a Hodge theoretic interpretation; to the author's knowledge such an interpretation was not known before.\\
+This ideal has been used in birational geometry, for instance, to study singularities of theta divisors \cite{einlazarsfeld97}. \theoremref{thmadjoint} gives a Hodge theoretic interpretation of the adjoint ideal.
+The proof of \theoremref{thmadjoint} relies on \propositionref{propositionadjoint}, and after the completion of this article, the author was informed that \propositionref{propositionadjoint} was already obtained in \cite{budursaito05}*{Proof of Proposition 3.5}.
+Together with \cite{budurthesis}*{\textsection 3.3}, this result had described an equivalent Hodge theoretic interpretation of the adjoint ideal to the one in \theoremref{thmadjoint}.\\

 Weighted multiplier ideals form a sequence of ideals interpolating between the adjoint ideal and the multiplier ideal $I_0(D)$.
 In some sense, they measure and filter the ``distance'' between the pair $(X,D)$ having log-canonical singularities (equivalently $D$ being Du Bois (e.g. \cite{kollarkovacs10})), and having canonical singularities (or equivalently $D$ having rational singularities).\\